 Welcome to Scotland: home of single malt whisky, peat, kind, friendly people, and heartwarming food.
 My partner and I had heard many stories of friends’ adventures at Fèis Ìle, so naturally, it rose to the top of the travel wish list.
 Many things about visiting Islay and participating in the festival seemed a bit difficult in terms of planning.
-There was a point we nearly called it all off but luckily managed just under a week of adventures on the island.
-So in this rather lengthy post, I would like to share what I learned.
-This is my ultimate guide to Fèis Ìle, The Islay Festival of whisky and music.
+There was a point when we nearly called it all off, but luckily managed just under a week of adventures on the island.
+This is our ultimate guide to Fèis Ìle, The Islay Festival of Whisky and Music.

 It is also important to point out that you don’t have to be a whisky connoisseur to attend and enjoy these festivities.
 It is open to everyone, even children.
 Though at least an interest in whisky is recommended, of course.